 Where to get CXC

 At the time of writing this, the best place to get this thread is AliExpress.
 However, if you’ve never used AliExpress it can be quite daunting.
 Unfortunately I can’t directly link to a “good” listing, as things seem to constantly change on this site.
 It’s similar to Amazon in a way, as you’ll see tons of listing of the same exact item at different prices with different shipping rates and no matter how many good reviews you will always find a handful in every listing that claim the item set their house on fire or something.
-There are also plenty of other generic brands being sold as CXC.

 Speaking of Amazon, there ARE listings on Amazon for CXC floss but it tends to vary wildly from being horribly overpriced, to very clearly not CXC based on the photos alone.
 So be careful if you decide to go that route.